-Experience the excellence and prestige of Purdue University's online Master's Degree in Civil Engineering (MSCE) with the same faculty, courses, and degree as our esteemed on-campus program while enjoying the flexibility of studying entirely online.
+Experience the excellence and prestige of Purdue University's online Master of Science in Civil Engineering (MSCE) — delivering the same faculty expertise, rigorous courses and respected degree as our on-campus program, with the flexibility of completing your studies 100% online.

-Civil Engineering encompasses a wide array of disciplines and Purdue’s faculty has considered the future needs of the ever-changing field.
-The online MSCE provides professional engineers the opportunity to learn from three interdisciplinary tracks: Infrastructure, Resiliency and Sustainability; Sustainable Water; or Smart Mobility.
-Research has shown that engineers with interdisciplinary educational backgrounds perform well in teams and enjoy a broad range of job opportunities.
+Civil engineering spans a diverse set of disciplines, and Purdue's faculty continually evolves the curriculum to reflect the emerging needs of a rapidly changing field.
+The online MSCE empowers professional engineers to expand their expertise through three interdisciplinary tracks: Infrastructure, Resiliency and Sustainability; Sustainable Water; and Smart Mobility.
+Interdisciplinary training has been shown to enhance collaboration, strengthen problem-solving and open the door to a broad range of career opportunities.

-Ranked as the #2 online civil graduate program in the United States according to U.S. News and World Report for five years running, (2021, 2022, 2023, 2024, and 2025), Purdue's online master's degree in civil engineering is tailor-made to propel your career forward.
-Whether your interests lie in structural engineering or infrastructure engineering, emerging technologies in transportation, or hydrology and hydraulics, Purdue's curriculum is designed your professional and personal goals and ambitions.
+Ranked the No. 2 online civil engineering graduate program in the nation by U.S. News & World Report for five consecutive years (2021-2025), Purdue's online MSCE is designed to accelerate your career.
+Whether your interests center on structural or infrastructure engineering, advanced transportation technologies or hydrology and hydraulics, the curriculum is built to support your professional goals and long-term aspirations.

 Curriculum